 One of the least expensive automatic movements from Seiko is this 72S6 Automatic.
-On the Seiko 5 Military SNK809, the clear caseback allows you to peer into your timepiece and get a close look at the mechanics and jewels.
+On the Seiko 5 Military SNK809, a transparent caseback allows you to peer into your timepiece and look at the mechanics and jewels.

-The most common and widely used movement would be accurate to say is provided by Citizen Miyota.
-Associated with quartz movements and its Eco-Drive series, it would come as a surprise that Citizen mass-produces mechanical movements.
+It would be accurate to state that Citizen Miyota provides the most common and widely used movement.
+While known for their quartz movements and Eco-Drive series, it might come as a surprise that Citizen also mass produces mechanical movements.

 Some common Citizen Miyota movements:

 Three-hand automatic Miyota 821A or 8215 are options that have stuck around for microbrands and lower-range watches throughout the decades.

 Without the stop-seconds mechanism, Citizen Miyota movements face strong competition with Seiko’s signature NH35 movements.

 Miyota 9015 (2009)

 Stop-seconds Mechanism.
 Classier appearance.
 Power for additional complications.

 Miyota 9015 surpassed its predecessor, meeting higher industry standards.